 Factors Affecting Evaporation

 Wind speed, temperature and humidity are all factors affecting evaporation in nature, although they are not the actual cause of evaporation.
 Both wind and higher temperatures can cause liquid water to evaporate faster.
-Humidity, on the other hand, has the reverse effect on evaporation, with higher levels of humidity slowing the rate of transforming liquid to gas.
+Wind increases the overall volume of air in contact with a surface, providing more capacity for retaining moisture.
+Higher temperatures also increase the amount of moisture that can evaporate into the air.
+High humidity has the reverse effect on evaporation.
+Since the air is already holding a relatively large quantity of water it is limited in the amount of additional moisture that it can carry away through evaporation.
+In other words, higher levels of humidity slow the rate of transforming liquid to gas.

 Other Ways Water Leaves Earth's Surface